 Storing a wheelchair or scooter in the boot

-Motability Scheme adaptations installers can give advice on suitable cars and boot hoists to meet your specific needs.
+If you’re currently considering a Wheelchair Accessible Vehicle (WAV), adding a boot hoist to a car could be an alternative option.
+Motability Scheme adaptations installers can give you advice on suitable cars and boot hoists to meet your specific needs.

 Which measurements should I look out for?

 You can ask the dealer or manufacturer for the dimensions of the boot space, as knowing the dimensions can really help with larger objects such as wheelchairs and mobility scooters – it’s a bit like measuring for a piece of furniture at home.

-Top tips for car boot space:
+Top tips for knowing how much car boot space you need

 1. Get expert advice

 Motability Scheme specialists are on hand at over 5,000 dealerships across the country.
 So when you have a few cars in mind, speak to the Scheme specialist of your choice and they can advise you about suitable options.